NeuroData-ltd/ID-card-detector-yolov5/README.md

 ```

 The trained Model id_card_detection.pt you can find it here in the [Drive Link](https://drive.google.com/file/d/1eYNV2pig0dO77F_52emdbaZjqRr0vyBM/view?usp=sharing):
-Download it and move it to the folder Model
+Download it and move it to the folder  /yolov5/runs/train/exp1/

 ## Test the Model

 ```
-python3 detect.py --source test_image.jpg --weights id_card_detection.pt --save-crop
+python3 detect.py --source test_image.jpg --weights /yolov5/runs/train/exp1/id_card_detection.pt --save-crop
 ```
+the argument save crop: will save the cropped image after detecting the boxes

+## test on ID Card:

+## test on business card

+## test on credit card